Skip to Content

 What Do Centipedes Eat?

-Giant Centipede on Cement Floor
+Giant Centipede on cement floor

 If you’ve been spotting a lot of centipedes in your home, this could be a sign that their preferred prey, such as insects and spiders, has found a welcoming environment in your living space.